 Most importantly we seem to have figured out how to breed them in captivity.
 Previous attempts by others to breed the fish in traditional aquariums had failed: the fish survived, but didn't breed.
 The solution has been to create artificial springs that replicate their naturally occurring homes.

 This has been done by sinking bores that release water into tanks buried in the ground, creating artificial spring wetlands.
-These captive-bred fish will be translocated into a natural spring to create new wild populations.
+Captive-bred fish have been translocated into a natural spring to create new wild populations.

 Donate today to help us continue this and other vital conservation work.
 Most of our operating costs are funded by generous individuals.
 Donations over $2 are tax-deductible and we can't thank you enough for your support.